avivharuzi/avivharuzi/README.md

 I'm from Israel 🇮🇱

-I'm working for the most with Node.js, TypeScript, Angular and NX 🚀
+I'm working for the most with Node.js, TypeScript, and React 🚀

 ### My Stack